cara-tm/modal_box/README.md

     'use strict';var addEvent=function(a,b,d){try{a.addEventListener(b,d,!1)}catch(e){a.attachEvent('on'+b,d)}},el=document.getElementById('b-active'),target=document.getElementById('open-modal'),c=document.getElementById('close-modal');addEvent(el,'click',function(){hasClass(target,'visible')?removeClass(target,'visible'):target.className+=' visible'}),addEvent(c,'click',function(){document.getElementById('open-modal').className='modal-dialog dialog'});function hasClass(a,b){if('undefined'!=typeof b)return-1<(' '+a.className+' ').indexOf(' '+b+' ')}function removeClass(a,b){return a.className=a.className.replace(new RegExp('(?:^|s)'+b+'(?!S)'),'')}
     </script>

 Note.
 This component template is a cross browsers visual solution, not a javascript case study for all browsers.
 Use your personnal scripting code depending of your needs.
-This poor javascript solution also affects the included CSS animation.
+This poor javascript solution also affects a little bit the included CSS animation.

 ## Note